Submission guidelines for Wyoming Wildlife

 • Plan ahead.

-Every issue is planned months in advance.
+Magazine issues are planned months in advance.
 If you’d like to write a time-sensitive or seasonal article, please give us plenty of time to review your query.
-For example, if you send us a query about fall fishing in September, we’re likely already at work on the December issue.
+For example, if you send us a query about fall fishing in September, we’re likely already working on the December issue.
 (If we like your query but receive it too late to consider it for the issue for which it’s best suited, it might not run until the following year.)

 • Please be patient.